-- The driver's license number, employee identification number, password, personal telephone number, home address, and personal license plate number of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
-"Driver's license numbers," "employee identification numbers," "passwords," "personal telephone numbers," "home addresses," and "personal license plate numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
+- The driver's license number, password, personal telephone number, and home address of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
+"Driver's license numbers," "passwords," "personal telephone numbers," and "home addresses" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
 The date of birth and physical description of the party mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
 Section 7(1)(c) goes on to say that, "'Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
 It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA.

-Mr. Mr. Eric Kleidon 17-FOIA-071 Police Report #MP-17-00009378 Page 2 of 2
+Ms. Angela Ozanic 17-FOIA-072 Police Report #MP-17-00009066 Page 2 of 2